 Construct a [argument/model/experiment/plan] that [achieves goal], explaining the reasoning behind each decision.
 Year 12 Biology: Construct an experimental design to test whether increasing CO2 concentration affects the rate of photosynthesis in pondweed, explaining the reasoning behind each methodological decision.

 Teacher tip: The most effective use of AI at Create level is generating the brief, not the final product.
 Ask AI to produce three different design briefs for a product, three different essay titles at different levels of difficulty, or three alternative starting points for a creative piece.
-Then pupils choose and execute one.
+Then learners choose and execute one.
 This keeps the creative decision-making with the learner.

 Common Mistakes When Prompting AI